Skip to content

 Variable Rate (%) - Specify the variable rate associated with the term entered.
 This is done in two segments.
 In the first segment, you are able to enter a custom value, select N/A, or use the current prime rate.
 This will add the variable rate to the list of rates.

 Within the second segment, assign a numeric value to be added or subtracted to create the final variable rate.
 Use a negative number to indicate that the value should be subtracted from the value in the first segment.
 The variable rate which populates your application will change only when the values are updated (ex: Prime has been changed).
+You can use the up and down arrows to find your rate modifier but note that each click of the arrows counts as a rate change.
+So, if you were adjusting from 0.0 to 0.3 for example, that is 3 rate changes fof all files in that score band with that term.
+There will be a notification for each one!
+However, if you simply highlight the modifier amount and adjust it that way, that only counts as one rate change.
+Therefore only one notification for all files in that score band and term.

 Active - Toggle button to activate or deactivate the term or rate.
 The toggle defaults to inactive.
 Toggling right changes the product to its active state and toggling left changes the product to its inactive state.
 In order to apply the rate, it needs to be activated.